roolebo/tianocore.github.io/UDK2017-How-to-Build.md

 2. Create the full Source Code directory for the UDK2017 release
     1)  Create a working space directory in the build machine, for example, C:\MyWorkspace

-    2)  Download the UDK2017 release zip https://github.com/tianocore/edk2/archive/vUDK2017.zip
+    2)  Download the official UDK2017 release .zip file from the [UDK2017 Release Page](https://github.com/tianocore/edk2/releases/tag/vUDK2017)
+        1) Download - UDK2017 edk-vUDK2017 Workspace [Source code (zip file)](https://github.com/tianocore/edk2/archive/vUDK2017.zip)
-        1) Extract files in [edk2-vUDK2017] to the working space directory C:\MyWorkspace.
+        2) Extract files in [edk2-vUDK2017] to the working space directory C:\MyWorkspace.
     3) **OR**  Checkout the vUDK2017 Tag from GitHub with the following "git" command <br>
         1) run  `git clone  https://github.com/tianocore/edk2.git vUDK2017`
         2)  Move all files and folders under "vUDK2017" to "C:\MyWorkspace"
     4)  **Optional** (See _Compile the BaseTools_ below) Checkout BaseTools binaries and copy them to BaseTools binary folder.
 Warning the Windows* Binary tools are only valid for the tip of the  https://github.com/tianocore/edk2 repository.
          1)  `Cd C:\MyWorkspace`
          2)  Run `git clone https://github.com/tianocore/edk2-BaseTools-win32.git`